m15a/fennel-bunko/doc/bunko/table.md

 Concatenate all the given sequential `tables`.

-Return `nil` and an error message for no arguments.
+Return `nil` and a warning message in case of no arguments.

 ## `copy`
 Function signature: